PRENATAL EXERCISE - HEART HEALTHY TIPS FOR SAFE EXERCISE WHILE PREGNANTJan 09, 2020

 Gentle, no impact cardio will benefit your heart, your core and your pelvic floor!

-During pregnancy you need to build up your strength so that you are able to best use this position during labour.
+During pregnancy you need to build up your strength so that you are able to best use this position during labor.
 Squatting daily is ideal and can be done in slow and controlled manner, or a bit more dynamically, which will increase the heart rate.

 You can place a ball behind your low back against a wall and slowly ride the ball down the wall.
 You can hook a yoga strap around a monkey bar and hold on to the strap with both hands using the resistance to keep you in great form.
 Or you can do a free squat with no support.